LUCKNOW ESTATE HISTORY

 A Castle in the Modern Age

-Since 2006, CPS has been responsible for restoring and preserving the Plants home and legacy, and, in 2018, the property was added to the National Register of Historic Places.
-Today you can visit the historic Lucknow mansion, dine in our Carriage House Restaurant located in the original stable, feed the trout in Shannon Pond (the Plants’ man-made lake), grab a sandwich or an ice cream at Cones in the Clouds, and hike or enjoy a trail ride on over 35 miles of trails maintained by LRCT.
+Since 2006, CPS has been responsible for restoring and preserving the Plant home and legacy, and, in 2018, the property was added to the National Register of Historic Places.
+Today you can visit the historic Lucknow mansion, dine in our Carriage House Restaurant, during Music Nights, located in the original stable, feed the trout in Shannon Pond (the Plants’ man-made lake), grab a sandwich or an ice cream at Cafe in the Clouds, and hike or enjoy a trail ride on over 35 miles of trails maintained by LRCT.

 It is our pleasure to preserve, interpret, and share this amazing house and property with the public, and we look forward to your visit!

-Learn more about the history, the architecture, the property and the rise and fall of Thomas Plant during your visit.
+Learn more about the history, architecture, property, and the rise and fall of Thomas Plant during your visit.
 Our knowledgeable and friendly volunteer docents and museum guides are willing and able to answer almost all questions!

 These men are skilled in the shaping and fastening together of ship timbers with oaken dowels, work that lasts a lifetime.”